 How Not To Fail: 6 Simple – Stupid Secrets Successful Entrepreneurs Lean On To Bear The Pain Of Building Their Businesses

 What is entrepreneurship?
 Most entrepreneurs swear it is a gig where you give your all.
 And still some more.
-Those who have attained success warn budding entrepreneurs to beef up psychologically so as to be able to stomach the ridicule.
+Those who have attained success warn budding entrepreneurs to beef up psychologically lest they woun’t be able to stomach the ridicule.
 This is because the paths to becoming successful entrepreneurs is a mine field filled with setbacks that punch you in the gut and kick you hard in your balls; all at a go.
-Having the fortitude to swallow what has come to be known as the dark side / psychological burden of entrepreneurship requires passion, but as Mark Cuban warns, not about following your passion.
+Having the fortitude to swallow what has come to be known as the dark side / psychological burden of entrepreneurship requires passion, but as Mark Cuban warns, not at all about following your passion.

 “Fear is greater than love” Tupac urged us to not forget that.
 We oblige.
 Because, who better to look to for our daily dose of business tips from unlikely sources?
 Here is a boy who from the dark ebbs of intercity life hogged the limelight.
 A true playa, barely out of his teens, whose success reverberated in all the corners of the world.
 A young man who proclaimed only death could stop him.
 Going further to qualify his defiant statement with the defiant rider that his music would live forever.
 Still, as he actualized his dreams, coming full circle, he proclaims this about acclaim in the song Fame